 Clarity in Three Seconds

-Imagine visitors were on your website for only three seconds.
-Would they understand your offering in three seconds, because three seconds is all you have before they get bored and leave.
-If they go to another page on your website, restart the counter, three seconds.
+Imagine visitors were allowed only three seconds on your website.
+Would they understand your offering?
+In fact, three seconds is all you have before they get bored and leave.
+If they go to another page on your website, restart the counter - three seconds!

 Visitors want their expectations met.
-Whatever thought enticed them to click on your link and patiently wait while your page loaded MUST be obvious and understandable when the page has loaded.
+Whatever enticed them to click on your link, and patiently wait while your page loaded, MUST be immediately obvious when the page becomes visible.
 But don’t worry, you have three seconds.

-Obvious you say, but once you stop your visitor leaving, you then need to compel them to stay.
+Now you need to compel them to stay!
 Jumping into the detail is not ideal.
-First, provide a clear introduction of the product, then support this with a list of important features in order of popularity (which may not be the glamorous features).
+First, provide a clear introduction and support this with a list of important points in order of popularity (not glamor).
 Finish with a conclusion that encourages your visitor to fill in the web form for more information.

 Focus on delivering a logical flow of solid information with no hype.
 Be careful with introducing novelty and intrigue as is commonly suggested.
-Yes, it does make interesting reading but it may also discredit your product or service.
+Yes, it does make interesting reading but it may also discredit you.
 It is a fine line between genius and insanity and you need your message to be the former.